Show All Answers

 Meeting Rooms- Cancellations greater than 30 days will not be charged a cancellation fee.
 Cancellations less than 30 days will result in forfeit of damage deposit.

 It is only legal, for non-profit organizations to have a cash bar and they must supply a Special Occasion License ($60 from the Washington State Liquor Control Board) instead of the Banquet Permit ($10 from any local liquor store).
 The Special Occasion License takes at least 1 month for approval.

 We require security for any youth oriented events with alcohol.
 Examples of these events: Birthday Parties, Baptisms, First Communions, Quinceanera, etc.

-For larger rentals with alcohol service and for added safety measures for the facility it is at the discretion of the Facility Coordinator and renters may be required to provide security for their event.
+For larger rentals with alcohol service and for added safety measures for the facility it is at the discretion of the Facility Specialist and renters may be required to provide security for their event.

 If Security is required, the renter must arrange with Washington Patrol Division (253) 867-2060.
 Renters must show proof of scheduled security service 14 days prior to the rental event.
 All costs for the security will be paid by the renter.